Cataract Surgery Westchester County, NY

 Premium IOLs Options

-About one-third of patients who undergo cataract surgery in Westchester County choose to receive one of the premium lens implants described on this page.
+About one-third of patients who undergo cataract surgery in Westchester County choose to receive one of the premium lens implants.
 If you are interested in receiving these IOLs, Dr. Lippman’s assistants will be happy to talk to you about affordable payment options.

 Dr. Lippman offers four types of implantable intraocular lenses: monofocal lenses, multifocal lenses, accommodating lenses and astigmatism-correcting Toric lenses.